Payment of Wages: Washington

 - Employees must be paid at least monthly.
 Depending on the frequency of payment, paydays may occur either seven or 10 days after the pay period ends.
 A separate payday may be established for overtime pay, under certain circumstances.
 See Pay Frequency.

 - Employers must provide employees with written, itemized pay statements every payday containing specific information.
 Electronically provided pay statements are permitted if certain requirements are met.
-In addition, the City of Seattle Paid Sick and Safe Leave Law requires employers to satisfy certain employee-notification requirements each time wages are paid.
+In addition, the City of Seattle and the City of Spokane paid sick leave laws require employers to satisfy certain employee-notification requirements each time wages are paid.
 Under the City of Seattle Wage Theft Ordinance, employers also must provide certain written employment information to employees at the time they are hired and when there is any change in the information.
 Special recordkeeping requirements apply.
 See Pay Statement Requirements.

 - A terminated employee must be paid final wages at the end of the next regular pay period.
-Penalties apply for noncompliance See Termination Pay.
+Penalties apply for noncompliance.
+The City of Spokane has rules applicable to payments of accrued sick leave on termination.
+See Termination Pay.

 - After the death of an employee, employers must follow detailed rules to assure that they pay any remaining wages to the correct party.
 See Deceased Employee Wages.